 When the engine is cold, check your coolant level and top it up if need be.
 It's useful to have a mixture of water and antifreeze in your system as this stops the coolant freezing in winter and can also help to prevent a build-up of corrosion too.

 Have a look at your screenwash level too and top it up if need be.
 Be sure to use a good screenwash additive as this will be much more effective at clearing some of the dirt on your windscreen.

 You won't get very far without having your documents in order.
 Check that your passport is still in date as well as your driving licence.
 Do this months before your trip so that you have time to replace these documents if need be.

 Since January 2021, UK drivers have also been subject to new rules when driving in Europe.
-To drive abroad in Europe you now require 'Green Card' insurance in addition to your Certificate of Motor Insurance and the log book (V5C) for you vehicle.

 Driving in Europe requirements

 The rules for driving in Europe vary from country to country.
 However, what you will discover is that many countries in Europe have stricter regulations when it comes to driving than we have here in the UK.

 Many countries require you to carry your insurance documents, registration documents and your driving licence at all times when driving.
 A large number of European countries also require you to carry safety equipment, in case of a breakdown, For example, car drivers are required to carry a warning triangle in countries including France, Italy, Croatia, Spain and Belgium, whilst the necessity to carry a reflective jacket in your car is also a requirement in these European countries.

 Even after all your checks, you may still find that your car breaks down unexpectedly.
 In the event that this happens, you don't want to find that you are stuck at the roadside and nobody can tow your car as your breakdown cover doesn't stretch to mainland Europe.
 Before you leave, check your policy to find out if you are covered.